 New Listing Growth

 The TurboTenant Rental Trends report includes four critical rental market indicators.
 Our first data set is the total active listings for each week.
-This analysis looks at the change in the number of active listings in each location on a week over week basis beginning the week of June 8th and ending on Sunday, July 12th.
+This analysis looks at the change in the number of active listings in each location on a week over week basis beginning the week of June 22nd and ending on Sunday, July 19th.
 Our second data point is total renter leads.
 Here we analyze the change in the number of renter leads each location reported on a week over week basis.
 Our third data point is the average number of renter leads each property receives.
 Again, we analyze the reported change on a week over week basis.
-The last data set we looked at is the total number of new listings for the first week of March 2nd, before most cities were on lockdown, compared to the number of new listings reported for the week ending July 5th.
+The last data set we looked at is the total number of new listings for the first week of March 2nd, before most cities were on lockdown, compared to the number of new listings reported for the week ending July 19th.
 Historically, in a pre-coronavirus world, these numbers have increased as we enter the peak rental season starting in April.
-This week’s analysis spans the July 4th weekend, surging COVID-19 cases, as well as state shutdowns, and re-opening pull backs.
-It’s a wild world out there.

 Markets We Analyze